 Cold chain technology has been a game changer for Indian banana farmers.
-Their income has tripled, while banana wastage has been brought down by almost 20 per cent.
 In 2018, the first Indian bananas were exported to Europe by ship, which marks a new era for the world’s banana giant.

 The situation has taken a positive turn since Danfoss initiated a task force with the Confederation of Indian Industry to address the challenges of food loss – focusing on bananas.
 The task force identified three major blocks: lack of good agricultural practices at the pre-harvest stage, good post-harvest management and failure to connect with the market.
 Danfoss has worked on two interventions, based on the company’s global expertise in cooling.
 First, pre-cooling the newly harvested bananas to extend the shelf life and quality of the bananas.
 Second, ripening chambers have resulted in better efficiencies and better control.